reefland/ansible-motd-zfs-smartd/README.md

 ### Enhanced Message Files to Enable

-The following defines the base set of new message files from the customized MOTD repo which will be enabled.
+The following defines the base set of new message files from the [Custom Message of the Day with ZFS Support](https://github.com/reefland/motd) Repository which will be enabled.
 The selected message files are applied to all systems.
 Message files to be enabled on specific systems are defined below via the Inventory File.

 ```yaml
 motd_entries: